sierpinskiii/quisp-textbook.github.io/contents/vscode.md

 `$ make distclean; bear -- make run-unit-test` clangd relies on compiled_command.json to support code completion. compiled_command.json contains the compiling information of the project.
 5. **Confirm that compiled_command.json was created successfully**
-The file should contain something like snippets below.
+The file should contain something like the snippets below.
 It will create one compile arguments for each file as one json object in the array.

     ```json
     [